-- 5-12(J)(1) Requests to erect such a sign shall require approval from the Planning Director. - 5-12(J)(2) Remediation or removal of substandard or improperly maintained signs shall be in accordance with Subsection 14-16-5-13(B)(10).
+5-12(J)(1) Requests to erect such a sign shall require approval from the Planning Director.

+5-12(J)(2) Remediation or removal of substandard or improperly maintained signs shall be in accordance with Subsection 14-16-5-13(B)(10).

-Table 5-12-7: Construction Period Sign Standards Торіс Standard Number, maximum 4 Size, maximum ^[1] 20 sq. ft.
+Table 5-12-7: Construction Period Sign Standards Topic Standard Number, maximum 4 Size, maximum ^[1] 20 sq. ft.
 Height, maximum ^[1] 5 ft.
 Height, individual sign Between 9.5 in. and 11 in.
 Width, maximum ^[1] 5 ft.
 Illumination Prohibited Allowed locations On private property or in the public right-of-way at a location approved by the City Department of Municipal Development, but not within a median or at an intersection.
 Prohibited locations Facing any low-density residential development.
 On a local street.
 Within 100 ft. of any Residential zone district on a collector street.
 Within 50 ft. of any residential use on an arterial street.
-[1] Unless referring to individual s be used for up to 4 signs. signs, maximum size, height, and width apply to the total sign area that may
+[1] Unless referring to individua ol signs, maximum size, height, and width apply to the total sign area that may